RIASorg/CS2DontBlindMe/Readme.md

 ## How it controls brightness

-Since hardware manufacturers have a hard-on for making software developers lives' much much harder, there are currently 3(!)
+Since hardware manufacturers have a hard-on for making software developers' lives much much harder, there are currently 3(!)
 APIs implemented in this app, which can(!) control your brightness.

 These are:
 - DDC: This is using the internal bus from the GPU to the Monitor to change the brightness.
 Sometimes, your monitor may refuse to register as a DDC-compatible device.
 Usually this can be fixed by simply turning the monitor on/off again (and restarting this app).